darts/CSU34031-AdvancedTelecomms/Project-2/Readme.md

 For the purposes of this project: public/private key pairs are stored on the server - I know this is bad, ideally the private key would be stored on the client device or encrypted in some way.

+Logins are not very secure - ideally this would be done through a oauth system like "login with google" or "login with facebook"